Spirit-Crusher/ToDoScribe/README.md

 ### Description

-ToDoScribe is a free and open-source CLI To-Do List manager.
+ToDoScribe is a free and open-source CLI To-Do List manager built in C.

 ### Features